An Algorithmic Framework for Strategic Fair Division: Abstract

 \section{Abstract}

-Classic cake cutting protocols --- which fairly allocate a divisible good among agents with heterogeneous preferences --- are susceptible to manipulation.
+We study the paradigmatic fair division problem of allocating a divisible good among agents with heterogeneous preferences, commonly known as \emph{cake cutting}.
+Classical cake cutting protocols are susceptible to manipulation.
 Do their strategic outcomes still guarantee fairness?

-To answer this question we adopt a novel algorithmic approach, proposing a concrete computational model and reasoning about the game-theoretic properties of algorithms that operate in this model.
-Specifically, we show that each protocol in the class of \emph{generalized cut and choose (GCC) protocols} --- which includes the most important discrete cake cutting protocols --- is guaranteed to have approximate subgame perfect Nash equilibria.
-Moreover, we observe that the (approximate) equilibria of proportional protocols --- which guarantee each of the $n$ agents a $1/n$-fraction of the cake --- must be (approximately) proportional, and design a GCC protocol where all Nash equilibrium outcomes satisfy the stronger fairness notion of envy-freeness.
-Finally, we show that under an \emph{obliviousness} restriction, which still allows the computation of approximately envy-free allocations, GCC protocols are guaranteed to have exact subgame perfect Nash equilibria.
+To address this question we adopt a novel algorithmic approach, by designing a concrete computational framework for fair division --- the class of \emph{generalized cut and choose (GCC) protocols} --- and reasoning about the game-theoretic properties of algorithms that operate in this model.
+The class of GCC protocols includes the most important discrete cake cutting protocols, and turns out to be compatible with the study of fair division among strategic agents.
+In particular, GCC protocols are guaranteed to have approximate subgame perfect Nash equilibria, or even exact equilibria if the protocol's tie-breaking rule is flexible.
+We further observe that the (approximate) equilibria of proportional GCC protocols --- which guarantee each of the $n$ agents a $1/n$-fraction of the cake --- must be (approximately) proportional.
+Finally, we design a protocol in this framework with the property that its Nash equilibrium allocations coincide with the set of (contiguous) envy-free allocations.